omermikhailk/omermikhailk/README.md

 What languages do I know?
 <ul><li>I've mainly programmed in (and have been learning about) Python.
 However, as of late, I've also started to dive deeper into web-development.</li></ul>

-What topics am I passionate about in the technology field?
+What topics am I passionate about in the technology field?<br>
 \-  💻 Data science and web-development.
 I also hope to one day explore game development as well.<br>
-\-⌨️  Self-hosting, system-administration and scripting.<br>
+\- ⌨️  Self-hosting, system-administration and scripting.<br>
-\-🤫🔒 Privacy and security.
+\- 🤫🔒 Privacy and security.

 What languages do I know?
 <ul><li>🇬🇧 🇺🇸  English (Native)</li>